stv707/k8_training/k-labs/lab12/Implement_Azure_Kubernetes_Service.md

 1. Click **Next: Integration >**, on the **Integration** tab of the **Create Kubernetes cluster** blade, set **Container monitoring** to **Disabled**, click **Review + create** and then click **Create**.

-    >**Note**: In production scenarios, you would want to enable monitoring.
-Monitoring is disabled in this case since it is not covered in the lab.

     >**Note**: Wait for the deployment to complete.
 This should take about 10 minutes.